 Hutchinson’s proven he can secure passes with his hands while diving or making catches from other points of imbalance.
 In these instances, he showcases exceptional hand strength when working amidst contact and can maintain possession through the catch process.

-This physicality and play strength shows up after the catch as well.
-While Hutchinson doesn’t often bounce off first contact, he can fight and step through arm tackles and recollect his feet to carry acceleration forward.
+Hutchinson’s physicality and play strength shows up after the catch as well.
+While he doesn’t often bounce off first contact, he can fight and step through arm tackles and recollect his feet to carry acceleration forward.
 Moreover, he can reset his feet quickly after catches to align himself for contact, and he has the size and leg drive to churn through solo tackles for decent yardage.

 Lastly, Hutchinson is, at the very least, a willing blocker who can square up defenders and use his frame to box out opponents on running plays.